 So please people, value your "good" writers and editors.
 They are hard to come by.

 If you're unsure about the process of writing, editing, publishing your book, then download my free ebook, Guide to Write and Self-Publish Your Memoir with a Printable Checklist.
 It gives you an overview of everything you need to do to get your book out there.
 Note that it's not only for Memoir, it's helpful for all genres.

-If you have any questions, you can hit reply or email me at [email protected] or book in a chat to see how I can help you.
+If you have any questions, you can email me at [email protected] or book in a chat to see how I can help you.